owuordickson/fuzztx/README.md

 # FuzzTX

 A Python implementation of the **FuzzTX** (Fuzzy Temporal Crossing) algorithm.
 The algorithm applies a fuzzy triangular membership function to cross time-series data from different and/or unrelated sources based on the *date-time* attributes.
-Research paper was accepted as a conference paper at the 2020 ADBIS, TPDL & EDA joint conferences and, it will be published in the Springer CCIS series (Communications in Computer and Information Science - ISSN: 1865-0929).
+Research paper was accepted as a conference paper at the 2020 ADBIS, TPDL & EDA joint conferences and, it will be published in the Proceedings of Springer CCIS series (Communications in Computer and Information Science - ISSN: 1865-0929).

 ## Requirements